-- 97.1 The Company may give notice to a shareholder: - (a) personally; - (b) by sending it by post to the address of the shareholder in the register of shareholders or the alternative address (if any) nominated by the shareholder; - (c) by sending it to the fax number or electronic address (if any) nominated by the shareholder. - 97.2 The Company may give notice to a person entitled to a share because of a Transmission Event in the same ways. - 97.3 Notice to joint shareholders must be given to the joint shareholder named first in the register of shareholders. - 97.4 Notice to a person, entitled to a share because of a Transmission Event, is taken to be notice to the shareholder. - 97.5 A notice to a shareholder is sufficient, even if the shareholder (whether or not a joint shareholder) is dead, mentally incapacitated, an infant, bankrupt or an externally-administered body corporate, and the Company has notice of that event. - 97.6 A person, entitled to a share because of a transfer, Transmission Event or otherwise, is bound by every notice given in respect of the share.
+- 97.1 The Company may give a notice or other document to a shareholder: - (a) personally; - (b) by sending it by post to the address of the shareholder in the register of shareholders or the alternative address (if any) nominated by the shareholder; - (c) by sending it to the fax number or electronic address (if any) held by the Company in respect of the shareholder; or - (d) by making the notice available by electronic means and notifying the shareholder by any of the methods set out in clauses 97.1(a) to 97.1(c) that the notice is available and how the shareholder may access the notice. - 97.2 The Company may give notice to a person entitled to a share because of a Transmission Event in the same ways. - 97.3 Notice to joint shareholders must be given to the joint shareholder named first in the register of shareholders. - 97.4 Notice to a person, entitled to a share because of a Transmission Event, is taken to be notice to the shareholder. - 97.5 A notice to a shareholder is sufficient, even if the shareholder (whether or not a joint shareholder) is dead, mentally incapacitated, an infant, bankrupt or an externally-administered body corporate, and the Company has notice of that event. - 97.6 A person, entitled to a share because of a transfer, Transmission Event or otherwise, is bound by every notice given in respect of the share.